-- 1. Five balls.
+- 1. Four balls.
 Three strikes.
-Batters are automatically out on third strike including dropped third strike. - 2.
-Distances mound 46 feet; bases 60 feet. - 3.
+Batters may advance on dropped third strike. - 2.
+Distances mound 50 feet; bases 70 feet. - 3.
+Infield fly rule is in effect. - 4.
 Intentional walks are allowed without the necessity of throwing four pitches.
-The head coach (or acting head coach, if the head coach is not present) must signal the home plate umpire's attention and point the batter to first base. - 4.
-Metal cleats are not allowed. - 5.
+Only one intentional walk is allowed per batter per game.
+The head coach (or acting head coach, if the head coach is not present) must signal the home plate umpire's attention and point the batter to first base. - 5.
+Metal cleats are not allowed. - 6.
 Any USSSA or USABat approved bat may be used.
-A player using an illegal bat will be called out.

-2.0 Starting and ending a game
+2.0 Starting and ending a game/Scorekeeping and reporting results

 - 1. Time Limit: Five innings or 1 hour and 15 minutes whichever occurs first.
 If an inning starts within the time limit, it must be completed.
 An inning is deemed started once the last out of the preceding inning has been made. - 2.
-In case of rain, three innings constitutes an official game.
-Games rained out before three innings will be replayed from the beginning. - 3.
+In case of rain, three innings constitutes an official game or two and a half if the home team is ahead.
+Games rained out before three innings or two and a half if the home team is ahead will be suspended and completed at a future time to be determined by the league coordinator.
+The resumed game will revert back to the last completed inning. - 3.
 Ten run rule is in effect after 3 innings (2.5 innings if home team is leading). - 4.
 In the event that a full five-inning game is played to a tie and there is still regulation time remaining, extra innings will be played.
 Normal extra inning rules will apply and no extra inning will begin after the regulation time has expired. - 5.
-If a team fields less than 7 players at anytime during the game, it will forfeit the game.
+If a team fields less than 7 players at anytime during the game, it will forfeit the game. - 6.
+The home team is responsible for providing a scorekeeper to keep the official score.
+When the electronic scoreboard is working, the visiting team must provide an adult to either run the scoreboard or supervise a child running the scoreboard.
+The respective scorekeepers should work together to make sure that the electronic scoreboard accurately reflects the score of the game. - 7.
+As soon as possible after the conclusion of a game, and in no event later than noon on the day after a game, each head coach must send an email containing the final score of the game and the name of any pitchers "burned" during the game to the league coordinators.
+The opposing coach should be copied on this email.
+Any discrepancies between the coaches as to the score of the game or the identity of any "burned" pitchers will be resolved by the league coordinators or the Commissioner of Baseball.